AgencyPMG/ProgrammingChallenges/sql-assessment/README.md

 );
 ```

+### Challenge Submit Instructions

+1. Fork the repository
+2. Answer the questions below in a single SQL file - e.g answers.sql
+3. Provide Link to Forked Repository to PMG Careers Team

 ### Please provide a SQL statement for each question

 1. Write a query to get the sum of impressions by day.